matheusjmoura/matheusjmoura/README.md

 ### Hi there! 👋

 My name is Matheus José de Moura from Brazil (🇧🇷).
 I study Computer Engineering at [UTFPR - Universidade Tecnológica Federal do Paraná](http://portal.utfpr.edu.br/).
-I'm passionate about software development and I've always loved to produce a lot of content during my learning.
+I'm passionate about software development and I've always loved to produce a lot of content.

 In my free time I like to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and eventually I like to philosophize about life with a beer (🍺).